bearror/literal-cat/README.md

 ### Accepting a constrained literal as input

-The advantage of constraints as types comes when defining context-independent functions. **Making constraints explicit on the type-level** avoids a situation where you have to choose to either...
+The advantage of constraints as types is evident when defining context-independent functions. **Making constraints explicit on the type-level** avoids a situation where you have to choose to either...

 - support the base literal (e.g. `number`) via defensive programming, or to
 - negotiate the nominal concept (e.g. `AgeInSeconds`) via shared dependencies.